PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--timespan` (number): The timespan for which the information will be fetched.
 If specifying timespan, do not specify parameters t0 and t1.
 The value must be in seconds and be less than or equal to 7 days.
 The default is 2 hours.
 - `--networkIds` (array): Optional parameter to filter readings by network.
 - `--serials` (array): Optional parameter to filter readings by sensor.
 - `--metrics` (array): Types of sensor readings to retrieve.
 If no metrics are supplied, all available types of readings will be retrieved.
-Allowed values are apparentPower, battery, button, co2, current, door, downstreamPower, frequency, humidity, indoorAirQuality, noise, pm25, powerFactor, realPower, remoteLockoutSwitch, temperature, tvoc, voltage, and water.

 ##### Example: